rancher/terraform-aws-server/README.md

 # Terraform AWS Server

-WARNING! this module is not ready for use
+WARNING! this module is for experimental use only

 This module deploys infrastructure in AWS.